 See clauses 7.4.2 and 12.3.2.1 for further information.

-This request can only be used for the AMR codec, the AMR-WB codecs and for the EVS codec when operating in AMR-WB IO mode.
+This request can only be used for the AMR codec, the AMR-WB codecs, for the EVS codec when operating in AMR-WB IO mode and for the IVAS codec when operating in EVS mode using the AMR-WB IO mode.

 The definition of the CMR bits in the RTCP_APP_CMR message is identical to the definition of the CMR bits defined in RFC 4867.
 The CMR indicates the maximum codec mode (highest bit-rate) that the receiver wants to receive.
 The sender may very well use a lower codec mode (lower bit-rate) when sending.